-As a reverse mortgage expert, I have the answers to your loan questions.
-Are you over the age of 62?
-Do you live in West Covina or its surrounding areas?
-Contact me, Susan & Manuel Perez, today to answer all of your questions today.
+As Reverse Mortgage Advisors, we have the answers to your loan questions.
+Are you age 62+ (HECM) or 55+ (Jumbo)?
+Do you live in California?
+Contact us, Susan or Manuel Perez, today to answer all of your questions.

 *These FAQs are not from HUD or FHA and have not been approved by HUD, FHA or any federal government.

 How Do I Qualify For A Reverse Mortgage?

 To become eligible for a reverse mortgage, you must be at least 62 years old and own your home.
 You must have equity in the house to pay off any outstanding balances, and your home must be occupied as your principal residence.
 All applicants are subject to a financial assessment to determine their financial capacity and willingness to pay obligations as part of the qualification process.

 The amount of money that a lender will loan depends on how old you are at the time of closing, how much your house is worth, the total amount of liens, and interest rates.
 The payoff of your existing mortgage and mandatory obligations along with the payment option chosen will affect the amount of money you will receive.
 HUD limits borrowers to using 60% of the available money (after closing costs & fees) in the first year.
 The remaining funds are accessible beginning year two.
 This maximum disbursement limit set by HUD allows for the GREATER of:

 - 60% of the Principal Limit (amount of money available to the borrower in all years of the loan) in the first twelve months of the loan from your closing date OR…

 - The sum of Mandatory Obligations (existing mortgage payoff, tax liens, closing costs, mortgage insurance premium) plus 10% of the Principal Limit.
 This total cannot exceed the total Principal Limit at the time of loan closing.